vdribadan/teleport-poc-aws/README.md

 ### Steps

-Update the included Makefile to define your configuration.

 1. Run `terraform apply`.
 2. SSH to your new instance. `ssh ec2-user@<cluster_domain>`.
 3. Create a user (this will create a Teleport User and permit login as the local ec2-user).